Castle Rock Divorce Attorney Serving Douglas County Divorce Clients and the Entire Colorado Front Range Area

 One of the first issues to determining what a fair settlement looks like is having a fair disclosure or valuation.
 Each side of the case usually has a posture on that issue.
 For instance, if your spouse has an ownership interest in a business, you may wonder if you have the right to view some or all of the business’s financial documents or bank statements.
 Or if your spouse has a sizable retirement fund and is stating that some of it was acquired prior to the date of the marriage, but hasn’t provided you with a complete copy of all of the statements, you may wonder if you have the right to see them.
 Our experienced divorce professionals have the experience in law, business, and real estate, to know how to get the documents and valuations you need to determine what is fair, while not wasting time with documents that may not be necessary.

-There are experts available for other issues, as well: such as business interests, asset tracking, child and family investigators, parental responsibility (custody) evaluators, and spousal maintenance calculations, to name a few.
+There are experts available for other issues in domestic relations cases, as well: such as business interests, asset tracking, child and family investigators, parental responsibility (custody) evaluators, and spousal maintenance calculations, to name a few.
 Obviously, experts should be avoided when there is no cost-benefit in a case and a seasoned divorce lawyer will be able to advise you on when an expert might be useful and when they might just be a waste of money.

 But the simple act of filing a divorce, and serving the divorce petition to the spouse, causes numerous automatic orders to enter, and these issues need to come into play when considering whether to file for divorce.
 A divorce lawyer can explain all the ramifications that will fall on you and your spouse if a divorce case is filed.
 There are orders that get put in place to protect your assets, as well as your children, that may be of significant benefit to you.
 And, then, work to draft an agreement, which will hopefully avoid additional costs in the case, such as mediation or going to a hearing.